-ADHD can be difficult to spot in very young children, as many young children display some typical signs of ADHD in the absence of an actual diagnosable condition.
+Attention-deficit/hyperactivity disorder (ADHD) can be difficult to spot in very young children, as many young children display some typical signs of ADHD during their daycare and preschool years, even in the absence of an actual diagnosable condition.
 However, if your child seems to display many of these behaviors the majority of the time, it may make sense to consult your pediatrician.
-A diagnosis, treatment plan, and management at home, can make all the difference for children with ADHD.
+A diagnosis, treatment plan, and management at home can make all the difference for children with ADHD.

-ADHD can present itself in a number of ways, including a difficulty with attention, including:
+ADHD can present itself in a number of ways, including a difficulty with attention, such as:

 - An inability to focus on one activity.